stal-ix/ix/docs/IX.md

 With this command, we said that we need to add a flag to the user realm for AMD GPU usage, but we want to use sway with Intel GPU.

-Important!
+*Important!*<br>
 Within a single command, all changes to one realm happen atomically, but anchor pointers to the realm themselves can happen in any order.

-Exercise.
+---

+*Exercise*

 Explain yourself what the following commands do: